Emerging and disruptive technologies

 April 2022 – The NATO Advisory Group on Emerging and Disruptive Technologies delivers its second annual report, on 2021, examining three critical, ongoing work strands aimed at enabling NATO and Allies to adopt new technologies at pace and maintain a technological edge: DIANA, the NATO Innovation Fund and the Human Capital Innovation Policy.

 June 2022 – At the NATO Summit in Madrid, leaders from 22 Allied countries commit to participating in the NATO Innovation Fund.
-Its initial investments are expected in 2023.
-Separately, NATO Leaders unveil DIANA’s updated initial footprint of Test Centres and Accelerator sites across the Alliance.
+(Finland became the 23rd participating country following its accession to NATO in April 2023.)
+Separately, NATO Leaders unveil DIANA’s updated initial footprint of test centres and accelerator sites across the Alliance.

-October 2022 – Allied Defence Ministers endorse NATO’s Autonomy Implementation Plan and the establishment of NATO’s Data and Artificial Intelligence Review Board.
+October 2022 – NATO Defence Ministers endorse NATO’s Autonomy Implementation Plan and the establishment of NATO’s Data and Artificial Intelligence Review Board.